CalebVred/calebvred.github.io/myblog/about.markdown

 On that note, I've also had a lot of professional and personal experience dealing with Linux.
 It's been my go-to system for daily driving.
 I'm currently using Pop!
 OS on my laptop.

 This blog will host updates on current projects as well as maybe some reviews.
-I've been doing a bit of book reading, game playing, movie watching and music listening, so depending on how active I am on this blog you'll hear more thoughts on that as well.
+I've been doing a bit of book reading, game playing, movie watching and music listening, so depending on how active I am on this blog you'll see more posts about that as well.
 I have only a couple of posts right now, but hopefully more will come.

 -Caleb Vredevoogd, author